Gregory246/Math_Library/README.md

 # Math_Library
 This is a python math library of functions.
+Inspired by Project Euler